Buster B. Jones: Biography

-Born Bradley F. Jones in Ames, Iowa, he first became known after entering Guitar Player Magazine's International Reader's Soundpage Competition in 1988 on a whim.
+Born Bradley F. Jones in Ames, Iowa, on August 24, 1959, he is the son of Clarence Buster and Allene Whillour Jones and had three sisters and three brothers.
+He learned to play at a very young age, his talent coming from his parents and older brother, Ron.
+He graduated from Ames High School in 1978 and then served in the United States Air Force.
+He first became known after entering Guitar Player Magazine's International Reader's Soundpage Competition in 1988 on a whim.
 He submitted an original composition, titled Back Porch Boogie, as well as a cover of Salty Dog Blues, recorded using a reel-to-reel recorder and then transferred to cassette using a boombox.
 Jones came in first place out of nearly 900 entries.
 He went on to win the National Fingerpicking Championship at Winfield, Kansas in 1990.
+He formed a duo with his friend Thom Bresh, the son of Merle Travis.

 In 1995, Jones became a spokesman for Godin guitars, playing a custom instrument he named "Pearl" for the mother of pearl inlay of his name on the neck.
 He toured often, earning the nicknames "Le Machine Gun" and "Pistola" for his fast playing style.
-That same style earned the notice of Chet Atkins, who described Buster by saying; "Buster B. Jones is the best fingerpicker I've heard since Jerry Reed… He plays like he's double parked."
+That same style earned the notice of Chet Atkins, who described Buster by saying; "Buster B. Jones is the best fingerpicker I've heard since Jerry Reed...
+He plays like he's double parked."

-Jones was also well known for his mentoring of young players and he appeared in 11 instructional videos demonstrating and explaining fingerstyle guitar technique.
+Jones was well known for his mentoring of young players and he appeared in 11 instructional videos demonstrating and explaining fingerstyle guitar technique.

+He toured all over the United States and Canada and overseas, in France - where he played guitar with Marcel Dadi -, Germany, England, Ireland, Italy, Australia, Japan and more.

+He died on February 2, 2009, in Eugene, Oregon, from liver failure.
+He was survived by his companion Nancy Writer, and had two daughters, Jennifer and Jessica.
+He was first married to Cindy Jones Thomas.